 Before disposing of fruit, destroy any maggots that may be inside by freezing, microwaving, boiling, or solarising (sealing fruit inside a plastic bag and leaving it in the sun for at least 14 days).
 The bagged fruit can then double bagged and discarded in your rubbish bin.
 DO NOT PUT IT IN YOUR GREEN BIN OR COMPOST.

-Most of the information on this page has been sourced from Agriculture Victoria, as were the first two photographs.
+Most of the information on this page has been sourced from Agriculture Victoria.